 HOW TO STORE & REHEAT HOT FUDGE SAUCE.
 This recipe makes about 2 cups of vegan hot fudge sauce, which is PLENTY.
 It’ll keep in the fridge at least a week.
 You can reheat it all together in the jar or container you’re storing it in, or you can pull out a few tablespoons at a time.
 To microwave, go slowly, microwaving 20 seconds at a time, stirring regularly to avoid scorching.
 To heat on the stovetop, simply reheat over low heat in a saucepan.

 NEED A VEGAN BROWNIE RECIPE?
 I haven’t tried them, but these gluten free & vegan brownie cups look perfect!
+You can also try building a sundae on blondies or something like these Gluten-Free Vegan Oatmeal Bars–YUM!

 CRAVING MORE?
 YOU’D PROBBALY LOVE…